TyMick/tymick.me/_posts/loan-risk-neural-network.md

 ogImage:
   fileName: neonbrand-dDvrIJbSCkg-unsplash.jpg
   alt: A few dollar bills floating around a laptop with a screen covered in green code.
 Photo by NeONBRAND on Unsplash.
 cta: One of the best/worst things about machine learning is that your models _always_ have room for improvement.
-I mentioned a couple ideas along the way above for how I could improve the model in the future, but what's the first thing you would tweak in this model?
+I mentioned a couple ideas along the way above for how I could improve the model in the future, but what's the first thing you would tweak?
 I'd love to hear
 links:
   twitter: https://twitter.com/tywmick/status/1288557300479909893
   facebook: https://www.facebook.com/tywmick/posts/10213991818068334